Examples of this trope:

 - In Threat of Satanic Commonism, this, surprisingly enough, happens to Disc-One Final Boss John Lennon; Mary arrives with a gun, kills Annabeth's opponent, and then points it at John Lennon, only for the next chapter to begin with her talking to her husband Jerry, and a mention that John Lennon is dead.

 - Surprisingly enough, this happens to the main character, Jerry, who is killed off at the beginning of The Titans Strike Back.

-- In The Dear Sweetie Belle Continuity, while it has not yet been acknowledged in-story outside of a brief vision, Word of God is that Pinkie Pie has died by the end of "Paternally Yours", from unspecified natural causes.
+- In The Dear Sweetie Belle Continuity, Pinkie Pie has died by the start of The Changelings Have a King, from unspecified natural causes.

 - The Thing (1982): Both Fuchs and Nauls die offscreen.
 Only Fuchs' burnt corpse is found.

 - A Very Brady Sequel: At the end of the movie, a dog – identified as Tiger – is running through a yard where a party is happening.
 A little boy, later referred to as Cousin Oliver, runs after the dog … and then there are sounds of what's implied to be a collision between the boy and a car.
 Bobby and Cindy, who witness the crash, simply shrug their shoulders and are unfazed.

 - The Viral Marketing for X-Men: Days of Future Past reveals Angel and Azazel were shot by the CIA between X-Men: First Class and the JFK assassination.
 In the actual movie, Magneto lists them among some mutants who died.
 Later Angel's wings are seen stored in a government vault.